Capital-intensive operations

 The evidence base

 The governance gap is structural.
-The cost is measurable.
+The cost is estimable.
 The exposure is personal.

 70.3% / 29.7%